 Proportionately, more elderly persons live in Modoc County than elsewhere in California.
-In 2010, almost 20% percent of the Modoc County population was age 65 years and older, while the comparable statewide portion was 6.5 percent.
-There were 524 householders in Modoc County who are 65 or older.
+In 2020, almost 20% percent of the Modoc County population was age 65 years and older, while the comparable statewide portion was 6.5 percent.
+There were 2,763 householders in Modoc County who are 65 or older.
 Younger people and families with children are reported to leave the County for education and greater economic opportunities.
 Conversely, retirees are moving to Modoc County apparently to take advantage of less costly real estate, abundant natural attractions, cleaner air, and leisurely rural lifestyles.
-As for the racial/ethnic population breakdown of the County, 370 American Indians live in Modoc County according to the 2010 Census, while there are 1,342 Hispanic or Latino, and 8,084 White.
+As for the racial/ethnic population breakdown of the County, there are 387 American Indians, 1,259 Hispanic or Latino, 66 Black, and 6,446 White.

-Modoc's average population density in 2017 was estimated to equal 2.47 persons per square mile, compared to California's average of 227.58 (U.S. Census Bureau 2010).
+Modoc's average population density in 2020 was estimated to equal 2.2 persons per square mile, compared to California's average of 227.58 (U.S. Census Bureau 2010).
 In Modoc County, settlement is generally in small communities separated by 10 to 30 miles along the state highways (Figure 2-1).
 This pattern and very low population density have significant implications for transportation planning and pose many challenges for transit operations.